The key to your future career

 3. Incentives like vouchers, cash or discounts

-You may also want to consider how easy it is for you to use online or mobile banking for tracking your finances – lots of banks now offer apps where you can keep a close eye on your spending.
+You may also want to consider how easy it is for you to use online or mobile banking to track your finances.
+Banking apps can help you keep a close eye on your spending.

-Eating out or ordering in is far too easy, especially when deadlines ramp up and you’re stuck for time.
+Eating out or ordering in is tempting, especially when deadlines ramp up and you’re stuck for time.
 It’s good to treat yourself occasionally, but being on a first-name basis with your Deliveroo driver can end up being a big drain on your bank account.

 Buy second-hand textbooks

-At most universities, you’ll have the option to buy books and textbooks second-hand from students from the years above.
-This is a great option to cut back on your expenses – especially on texts that you might need for one module but won’t necessarily use again!
-If you can’t find any at your university, you could head to your local second-hand bookshop or try online too.
+At most universities, you can buy books second-hand from students from the years above.
+It’s a great option to cut back on your expenses – especially on textbooks that you need for one module but won’t necessarily use again!
+If you can’t find any at your university, head to your local second-hand bookshop or try online.

 Once you've finished each year of uni, go through your books and decide which ones you need to keep, if any.
 Then you can sell the rest on for a little money back!